alexandrehefren/alexandrehefren.github.io/_pages/photography.md

-When I moved to the UK to pursue my PhD at York, I was excited to get my first camera to document the novel enviroment around me.
+When I moved to the UK to pursue my PhD at York, I was excited to get my first DSLR camera to document the novel enviroment around me.

-I began with an APS-C DSLR from Nikon, which served me well as a starting point until I started exploring street photography.
+I started with an APS-C DSLR from Nikon, which served me well as a starting point until I began exploring street photography.
 However, its slow focus speed was an issue on the streets.
-In 2023, I upgraded to a 35 mm (full-frame) mirrorless from Canon, which is my main camera now.
-Being full frame, it also allows more light onto the sensor, improving image quality in low-light situations.
+In 2023, I upgraded to a 35 mm (full-frame) mirrorless from Canon, which is now my main camera.
+Being full frame, it allows more light onto the sensor, which is especially useful for night photography.

 I discovered enjoyment in photography from a desire to "capture" time and reflecting on it later.
 Initially, I found myself taking photos primarily when visiting new places or during trips.
 As I also enjoy walking outdoors, street photography became a natural way for me to continue capturing these frozen moments in time and experimenting with light as I stroll.